Electrical Safety Certificate Cost

 Most properties require a new report to be conducted at least every 5 years, although landlords should try to issue a new electrical certificate to each new tenant, which will offer them reassurance about the safety and practicality of the electrical fixtures in the property.

-How to Find & Hire an Electrician for a Safety Certificate
+How to Find and Hire an Electrician for an EICR Certificate

 The average cost of hiring an electrician is around £40 to £60 an hour, although this will vary depending on the job itself and their experience.